3venthorizon/meta/meta-morphosis/README.md

  .add("contact", Contact.class, Contact::getContactDetails, Contact::setContactDetails);
 ```

-Once a Type is instantiated it can be used to dynamically access Meta type instances.
+Once a Type is instantiated it can be used to dynamically access an object's field getters and setters.
 This allows the developer
-to selectively expose properties via
+to selectively expose Properties via
 [Type](https://github.com/3venthorizon/meta/blob/master/meta-morphosis/src/main/java/com/devlambda/meta/Type.java).getProperties()
 etc whilst honouring the underlying class's data access pattern.